 Paul Gillin: Regional newspapers, especially those with less than daily frequency, have been taking the hardest hit.
 Hundreds of weeklies have failed over the last three years; no one to my knowledge has an accurate count.

 This entry was posted on Thursday, September 15th, 2011 at 6:49 am and is filed under Newspapers.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.